pm2193/Islamophobia-Lexicon/README.md

 # Islamophobia-Lexicon
-This is a raspatory for a research project on Islamophobic hate speech.
+This is a repository for a research project on Islamophobic hate speech.